openego/eDisGo/doc/features_in_detail.rst

 Also, there is the possibility to reduce the number of nodes to a larger degree in areas with no predicted reinforcement through the parameter 'reduction_factor_not_focused'.
-The areas which are not focused, are the areas that do not have components with voltage and overloading problems for the worst case power flow.
+The areas which are not focused, are the areas that do not have components with voltage and overloading problems in the worst case power flow.

-For the reduction of the grid graph, the function :py:func:`~edisgo.tools.spatial_complexity_reduction.reduce_edisgo` is used.
+For the reduction of the grid graph, the function :py:func:`~edisgo.tools.spatial_complexity_reduction.apply_busmap` is used.
 With this method, every line and all their parameters are recalculated and sometimes lines are combined to a new line.
 This is the part where the magic of reducing the grid object happens.
 For more information, read: [HoerschBrown]_ and [SCR]_.